IELTS Essay Sample 1126 - People are leaving rural areas to live in the city

 You should spend about 40 minutes on this task.

 These days, an increasing number of people are leaving rural areas to live in the city.
 Discuss some of the effects of rural depopulation (migration from the country to the city) and suggest some ways in which this trend could be reversed.

 Use your own experience and support your arguments with examples and relevant experiences.

 You should write at least 250 words.

 Sample Answer 1:

-Undoubtedly, an increasing number of city-dwellers, particularly, in mega cities is going to become a major challenge for the municipalities and state authorities, which could considerably stem from depopulation of rural areas.
-As a case in point, a vast number of the country residents around Tehran have immigrated to there over the recent years.
-Because of this, Tehran has become well-pronounced as one of the most populous capitals in the globe, by which has confronted a diversity of stumbling blocks concerning urban management.
-It seems that urban living attractions can be the root reason behind this issue.
+Undoubtedly, a great number of city-dwellers, particularly in megacities is a major challenge for the municipalities and state authorities, which could considerably stem from the depopulation of rural areas.
+As a case in point, a vast number of the country residents have immigrated to Tehran in recent years.
+Because of this, Tehran is one of the most populous cities which leads to higher living costs, accommodation scarcity, pollution, traffic congestions, increasing crime rates and unhygienic living standard.

-It is obvious that straightening out the problem of rural depopulation would not be practically simple.
-Yet, governments' investing in facilitating rural areas by recreation facilities and creating more employment facilities could be somehow an effective action in terms of persuading rustic people to stay in their places rather than experiencing an unclear future in big cities.
-To illustrate, some way-out cities in Europe have implemented loads of projects concerning installing some recreation centres near the countries, which have notably appealed the rural people.
-By this way, it has been possible to control the migration to cities.
+Straightening out the problem of rural depopulation would not be practically simple.
+Yet, the government's investing in facilitating rural areas by recreation facilities and creating more job opportunities could be somehow effective in terms of persuading pastoral people rather than migrating to big cities.
+To illustrate, some way-out cities in Europe have implemented several projects concerning installing some recreation centres near the countries, which have notably attracted rural people.
+In this way, it has been possible to control the migration to cities.
 Besides, many rural people migrate to cities for better jobs, treatments or education.
-Establishing quality schools, healthcare centres and creating more employment facilities could effectively reduce the number of people migrate to cities from rural areas each year.
+Establishing quality schools, healthcare centres, and creating more employment opportunities could effectively reduce the migration trend.

 [Written by - Behzad Babaei ]